-The best way to lose weight and begin balancing hormones is to balance your blood sugar levels with a healthy daily diet.
-You’ll feel better and lose weight faster if you focus on what you eat instead of how much you eat.
-Fat burning starts with hormones and hormones are most affected by the types of foods you eat, not the amount of calories you consume.
+The best way to lose weight and balance hormones is to balance your blood sugar.
+You’ll feel better and lose fat faster by focusing on what you eat instead of how much you eat.
+Fat burning starts with hormones and hormones are most affected by the types of foods you eat, not the amount of calories consumed.

 As with everything in the body, hormones are intricately connected.
 When you support one hormone it helps balance all hormones.
-Balancing blood sugar levels helps with diabetes, hypoglycemia, hyperglycemia, HPA axis dysfunction, adrenal issues, thyroid problems (hyperthyroid or hypothyroid), menopause, low testosterone, erectile dysfunction, and other hormonal imbalances.
-Simply put, eat to make your hormones happy and your body will reap the rewards.
+Balancing blood sugar helps with diabetes, hypoglycemia, hyperglycemia, adrenal issues, thyroid problems, menopause, low testosterone, erectile dysfunction, and other hormonal imbalances.
+Eat to make your hormones happy and your body will reap the rewards.

 1. Eat Whole Foods

-The first step to stabilizing blood sugar levels is to choose natural, whole foods (veggies and fruits) over man-made, processed products (cookies and pasta).
-Whole foods naturally contain more nutrients including fiber that help lower the glycemic load (GL) of a meal to prevent an insulin spike.
-The less processed or refined a food is, the better.
+The first step to balancing blood sugar is to choose whole foods (veggies and fruits) over man-made, processed products (cookies and pasta).
+Whole foods contain more nutrients including fiber that help lower the glycemic load (GL) of a meal to prevent an insulin spike.
+The less processed a food is, the better.

 2. Select Slow Carbs

-Carbs have the greatest impact on your blood sugar levels.
-Eat too many carbs or the wrong kinds of carbs and you’ll be on an energy roller coaster of highs and lows, followed by an inevitable crash.
-Before you start counting carbs though, focus on eating “slow” carbs or carbs with a low GL that release energy slowly into the bloodstream.
-Slow carbs help you feel full longer and keep blood sugar levels stable.
-The best sources of slow carbs are nuts, seeds, and non-starchy vegetables, such as kale, cabbage and broccoli.
-Fruits and starchy vegetables can also be good options.
-Keep whole gluten-free grains, beans and legumes to a minimum until blood sugar levels are within a healthier range.
+Carbs, particularly sugars and starches, have the greatest impact on blood sugar.
+Eat too many carbs or refined carbs and you’ll be on an energy roller coaster of highs and lows, followed by an inevitable crash.
+Focus on eating “slow” carbs or carbs with a low GL that release energy slowly into the bloodstream for more balanced blood sugar.
+The best slow carb sources are nuts, seeds, and non-starchy veggies.
+Depending on the individual, fruits and starchy veg can also be good options.
+Keep whole gluten-free grains, beans and legumes to a minimum until blood sugar levels are within a healthy range.

 3. Read Food Labels

 Make it a habit to always read food labels.
 Look for minimal ingredients.
 Avoid labels with refined sugars, white/wheat flour, words you can’t pronounce, and anything listed as “low-fat,” “fat-free,” or “sugar-free.”
 Aim for less than 5 grams of sugar per serving.
-Click here for a list of Healthier Alternatives.
+Healthier Alternatives here.

 4. Start With Protein

 Start your day with a protein-rich breakfast and start each meal with protein to improve digestion and provide high satiation.
 Enjoy 25 grams of high quality protein at the beginning of each meal, especially breakfast (about 4 eggs, 3-4 ounces of fish/poultry/meat/seafood, 1 cup cottage cheese, 1 serving protein powder).
-Make sure you vary your protein sources to get a full spectrum of amino acids.
+Vary your protein sources to get a full spectrum of amino acids.

 5. Stay Hydrated With Water

 Water supports fat loss, promotes detoxification, and prevents you from drinking sugary processed beverages.
-Stay hydrated by starting each morning with a large glass of water and pack a glass or stainless steel bottle to fill wherever you go.
+Stay hydrated by starting each morning with a large glass of water and pack a glass or stainless steel bottle to hydrate on the go.

 6. Sweeten With Success